 Personally, I blame Sir Richard Wadd.
 His disastrous policy to pin a wide range of prices upon the inaugural harvest was a veritable efflorescence of prideful arrogance.
 He claimed it was a “bold” maneuver.
 Bold?
 Nay, belligerent!

 Last year’s follow-up exhibition, “Praise &e Gods,” saw the induction of threee new Gods into the Latin pantheon.
-This occasion provided Sir Richard with a perfect opportunity to repent of his errorrous ways, yet he failed – as usual – to repent.
+This occasion provided Sir Richard with a perfect opportunity to repent of his errorous ways, yet he failed – as usual – to repent.
 I was astonished by his stubborn refusal to admit that his prices (in dollars, no less!) were excessively unrealistic – especially given the abysmal state of global, Canadian, local, and household economies.
+Rather than addressing these concerns, he retreated into pseudo-Socratic dalliances whose assinine smugness was downright nauseating.
 As your Grace will surely remember, at that time I did my heroic best to interject an alternate decimal configuration into the price-list.
 It was, you’ll surely agree, an unassailable expression of my ironclad ClownLogic; a brilliant strategy that sought to make the second crop of FairyTotems appear considerably more financially palatable to unsuspecting ArtBuyers.
 Not surprisingly, Sir Richard resisted my selfless attempts to compensate for his incompetence.
 His over-protective territoriality resulted in a muddled and downright incomprehensible price-list which, predictably, generated no additional sales.

 Sadly, the downside of this approach – (we may safely call it “The Porridge Doctrine”) – is that it tethers the monetary worth of a FairyTotem to a host of factors that care little for the intrinsic quality or genius of the PleasureBomb itself.
 The upside, however, is that Fame is potentially quite fun, and, in our celebrity-driven world, increasingly respectable.
 One needs merely to reflect upon how often famous people are asked to opine about issues upon which they know so very little, and the potential of famousness becomes instantly clear.
 By this truth alone, I suggest with moderate confidence that Fame is a necessary pre-condition for any prophet-seeking activity.